cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 ============================

 Loom templates allows the administrator to enable specific cluster configurations as well as to restrict the available services.
-Templates tie in the configurations specified in the other four sections: Providers, Hardware, Images and Services.
+Templates tie in the configurations specified in the other four sections: Providers, Hardware, Images, and Services.
 Using the Catalog section, administrators can specify predefined combinations of parameters that are permitted for cluster creation.

 The Catalog Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^